-This section details how your data is obtained as a result of the personal relationship you have with the Business Engagement and Entrepreneurship team, and includes business cards, emails, telephone correspondence, event booking or attendance, collaborative working with other teams within the University, or web based queries received (including via social media).
+This section details how your data is obtained as a result of the personal relationship you have with the Business Engagement, Careers and Employability Directorate, and includes business cards, emails, telephone correspondence, event booking or attendance, collaborative working with other teams within the University, or web based queries received (including via social media).

-Please find below the Business Engagement and Entrepreneurship Privacy Notice, which outlines how we collect and use your personal data:
+Please find below the Business Engagement, Careers and Employability Directorate Privacy Notice, which outlines how we collect and use your personal data:

-Data is obtained as a result of the personal relationship you have with the Business Engagement and Entrepreneurship team, and includes business cards, emails, telephone correspondence, event booking or attendance, collaborative working with other teams within the University, or web based queries received (including via social media).
+Data is obtained as a result of the personal relationship you have with the Business Engagement, Careers and Employability Directorate, and includes business cards, emails, telephone correspondence, event booking or attendance, collaborative working with other teams within the University, or web based queries received (including via social media).

 - Administration of employer/student engagement activities on and off campus e.g. administration and registration at events, careers fairs and or recruitment activities (including workshops), and the subsequent collection of feedback on impact of participation.

 - Administration of applications to specific roles, whereby the University is the working with you, the employer, to promote specific opportunities and receive job applications from students on your behalf in the case of a Knowledge Transfer Partnership..

 - Research and analysis relating to recruitment of students and graduates for management reporting and strategic planning of employer engagement purposes.